 Although we have entered into a Purchase and Sale Agreement for the sale of the Property, there can be no assurance that the sale of the Property will be completed in a timely manner or at all.
 The closing of the sale is subject to many conditions including: (i) Majestic Realty's delivery to iBio CDMO and the Escrow Agent of written notice of its approval of the condition of the Property (the "Property Approval Notice") on or before 5:00 p.m.
-Central time on October 16, 2023 ; (ii) Majestic Realty obtaining the approval of The Board of Regents of the Texas A&M University System of Majestic Realty's purchase from it of the fee interest in the Land on or before 5:00 p.m.
+Central time on October 16, 2023; (ii) Majestic Realty obtaining the approval of The Board of Regents of the Texas A&M University System of Majestic Realty's purchase from it of the fee interest in the Land on or before 5:00 p.m.
 Central time on November 13, 2023; and (iii) the delivery at closing by the title company of a title policy to Majestic Realty in the amount of the purchase price.
 None of the mentioned closing conditions are within our control.
 We cannot guarantee that these conditions will be satisfied.
 The conditions to the closing of the sale of the Property may not be fulfilled in a timely manner or at all, and, accordingly, the sale may not be completed.
 If the closing is not consummated prior to the December 31, 2023 maturity date of the Term Loan it is unlikely that we will have sufficient funds the repay the Term Loan on its maturity date, the outstanding balance of which is \$12,688,817 as of September 15, 2023.
 Our failure to make such payments when due could result in our loss of the Facility.
-Any action to proceed against our assets were foreclosed upon or our guarantee were enforced.
+Any action to proceed against our assets would likely have a serious disruptive effect on our business operations, especially if the Facility or our other assets were foreclosed upon or our guarantee were enforced.